elixirschool/elixirschool/en/lessons/libraries/poolboy.md

 end
 ```

 The first thing we defined is the configuration options for the pool.
-We assigned a unique pool `:name`, set the `:scope` to local, and the `:size` of the pool to have total of five workers.
-Also, in case all workers are under load, we tell it to create two more workers to help with the load using the `:max_overflow` option. *(`overflow` workers do go away once they complete their work.)*
+We named our pool `:worker` and set the `:scope` to `:local`.
+Then we designated `PoolboyApp.Worker` module as the `:worker_module` that this pool should use.
+We also set the `:size` of the pool to have total of `5` workers.
+Also, in case all workers are under load, we tell it to create `2` more workers to help with the load using the `:max_overflow` option. *(`overflow` workers do go away once they complete their work.)*

-Next, we added `poolboy.child_spec/3` function to the array of children so that the pool of workers will be started when the application starts.
+Next, we added `:poolboy.child_spec/2` function to the array of children so that the pool of workers will be started when the application starts.
+It takes two arguments: name of the pool, and pool configuration.

-The `child_spec/3` function takes three arguments; Name of the pool, pool configuration, and the third argument that is passed to the `worker.start_link` function.
-In our case, it is just an empty list.

 ## Creating Worker
-The worker module will be a simple GenServer calculating the square root of a number, sleeping for one second, and printing out the pid of the worker:
+The worker module will be a simple `GenServer` that calculates the square root of a number, sleeps for one second, and prints out the pid of the worker.
+Create `lib/poolboy_app/worker.ex`:

 ```elixir
 defmodule PoolboyApp.Worker do